JeringTech/Web.SyntaxHighlighters.HighlightJS/ReadMe.md

 Making multiple highlight calls with the continuation feature is equivalent to concatenating the code and making a single highlight call.
 For this wrapper, a single highlight call is far more performant since it minimizes time spent on object marshalling and inter-process communication.

-## Building
+## Building and Testing
-This project can be built using Visual Studio 2017.
+You can build and test this project in Visual Studio 2017/2019.

 ## Related Jering Projects
 #### Similar Projects